Litchiyang/DrinkingApp-1/app/src/main/java/urmc/drinkingapp/README.txt

 README
 Botcus App

+Most controls are done through FirebaseDAO, which implements basic CRUD operations except Read due to the fact that Firebase is read asynchronously.
+The file structure should be relatively easy to understand, except under the pages folder, several Fragment classes became obsolete and was never used.
+Anything referring BuddyFragment should be deleted and burned to hell.
+The main functionality of the app is implemented except the background monitoring.

+For more specific settings such as GoingOutSettings, the idea was mentioned but was not implemented, such as having a list of friends to select to call when going out.
+But the page became redundant after the more generic implementation of MyFriendsTabFragment where you can select people to call.

+When browsing through the code, one might discover some confusing local database access code, it could be caused an earlier version of the program was storing information locally.

+============Below is the readme for previous version===============

 First of all, if you have any questions when going over this app and how things work please contact me and I would be happy to explain anything to you.
 My email is aless.incerto@gmail.com.
 Additionally, you're going to need access to the Firebase database so I need to authorize you.

 The Botcus App uses 4 external libraries that you should review in case you encounter something that doesn't look like the Android Standard.